Primordial black holes from bubble collisions during a first-order phase transition: Prospect for future work

-$T_* \in [10^4\,\GeV, 10^{7}\,\GeV]$ is currently a blind spot in PBH searches, and therefore PBHs in this range can constitute the whole component of dark matter.
-This region may be partly probed through Hawking evaporation by future {\rm MeV} gamma-ray telescopes \cite{Coogan:2020tuf, Ray:2021mxu, Ghosh:2021gfa} such as AdEPT~\cite{Hunter:2013wla}, AMEGO~\cite{AMEGO:2019gny}, eASTROGAM~\cite{e-ASTROGAM:2017pxr}, GECCO~\cite{GECCO}, MAST~\,\cite{Dzhatdoev:2019kay}, PANGU~\cite{Wu:2014tya}, GRAMS~\cite{Aramaki:2019bpi} and XGIS~\cite{Labanti:2021gji,THESEUSConsortium:2021yvf}, as well as a future extension of the analysis of Ref.~\cite{Niikura:2017zjd} with more data.
-This region may also be covered by future gravitational wave experiments because the small $\beta$ can enhance the gravitational wave production~\cite{Caprini:2019egz,Schmitz:2020syl}.
-Moreover, the small $\beta$ is expected to broaden the bubble radius distribution, which may give a distinct feature in the gravitational wave spectrum.
+As for PBH signals and constraints, the currently open region between $10^{-16} M_\odot$ and $10^{-10} M_\odot$ may be partly probed through Hawking evaporation by future {\rm MeV} gamma-ray telescopes \cite{Coogan:2020tuf, Ray:2021mxu, Ghosh:2021gfa} such as AdEPT~\cite{Hunter:2013wla}, AMEGO~\cite{AMEGO:2019gny}, eASTROGAM~\cite{e-ASTROGAM:2017pxr}, GECCO~\cite{GECCO}, MAST~\,\cite{Dzhatdoev:2019kay}, PANGU~\cite{Wu:2014tya}, GRAMS~\cite{Aramaki:2019bpi} and XGIS~\cite{Labanti:2021gji, THESEUSConsortium:2021yvf}, as well as through a future extension of the analysis of Ref.~\cite{Niikura:2017zjd} with more data.
+This region may also be covered by future gravitational wave experiments because first-order phase transitions with $t_{\rm f} - t_{\rm n}$ comparable to $H^{-1}$ like in our scenario can enhance gravitational wave production~\cite{Caprini:2019egz, Schmitz:2020syl}.
+Moreover, such phase transition can lead to a distribution of bubble radii that may give rise to distinct features in the gravitational wave spectrum.
 We leave these interesting questions for future work.